 - 5. After completing the diagnostics, it will suggest you the solutions for the errors diagnosed.

 It's relatively complicated to check out why is an external hard drive not showing up/recognized/detected by macOS.
 If you worry about data loss in this process, you can recover all important data from the external hard drive first with the assistance of iBoysoft Mac Data Recovery.

 Moreover, to prevent an external hard drive not showing up issue, it's advised to properly eject or connect your external drives at any time.
-Besides, always back up critical files on another drive or in the cloud.
+Besides, always backing up critical files on another drive or in the cloud would help a lot.